 11. Sempasúchil (Marigold)

-The sempasúchil, otherwise known as the Mexican marigold in English, is a strongly-scented, orange flower of Mexican origin and is the one flower used to decorate the altars.
+The sempasúchil, otherwise known as the Mexican marigold in English, is a strongly-scented orange flower of Mexican origin, and it’s the one flower used to decorate the altars.
 It’s either placed on the altar (in a vase or a pot), or its petals are sprinkled to guide the spirits to their feast by their aroma, color and shape.

-Veladoras are essentially candles placed inside glass cups and are safer than regular candles, as they have a smaller risk of fire.
+Veladoras are candles placed inside glass cups.
+They’re safer than regular candles, as they have a smaller risk of fire.
 These candles illuminate the offering when it gets dark, as well as represent faith and hope.
 For the spiritual aspect, they provide the light that souls need to return home.